NganPh/What-to-eat/README.md

 Further development includes more elaborated functions for recipes filter, account sign in/sign up, and better design for recipes viewer page.

-- Recipe filter results should trigger a behavior from the swiping cards to automatically sort out and keep only recipes that meet the criteria.
+- Recipe filter will work more properly.
+Filter results will trigger the swiping cards to automatically sort out and keep only recipes that meet the criteria.
 - Users are able to either create an account or log in/out as in a normal website.
 - After clicking on whether a card or a recipe thumbnail, users will be directed to a more well-structured view of the recipe.